ccev/stopwatcher/README.md

 # stopwatcher
-An easy way to send webhooks for new stops and gyms in your scan area
+An easy way to send webhooks for new stops and gyms in your scan area.

+Still very WIP.